sjfke/nonbleedingedge/cheatsheets/powershell.rst

 * camelCase for variable names, so ``dateString`` , rather than ``date_string``;

 A `Windows Powershell ISE <https://docs.microsoft.com/en-us/powershell/scripting/components/ise/introducing-the-windows-powershell-ise?view=powershell-7>`_
-is provided if you need more interactive assistance.
+is provided if you need more interactive assistance and is very useful when learning.

-There are a lot of online documents and tutorials about ``PowerShell`` but unfortunately, as always, this means what you are searching far is either a complex subject matter or not well understood by the author(s) or both... be careful about blindly doing a *copy-and-paste* of examples.
+There are a lot of online documents and tutorials about ``PowerShell`` but unfortunately, as is often the case, this means what you are searching for is either not easy to explain or not well understood by the author(s) or both... so be careful about blindly doing a *copy-and-paste* of examples.

-While learning I found the following helpful:
+While learning I found the following helpful when starting:

 * `PowerShell GitHub - Learning Powershell <https://github.com/PowerShell/PowerShell/tree/master/docs/learning-powershell>`_
 * `PowerShell equivalents for common Linux/bash commands <https://mathieubuisson.github.io/powershell-linux-bash/>`_